storageos/storageos.github.io/_docs/install/iso.md

 1. You may wish to configure Hard disk 1 as thin provisioned in ESX to conserve space.
 This volume can be any size you want (10GB is required for StorageOS volumes plus 40MB for StorageOS container).

-   >**&#x270F; Note**: You may configure 3 or more VM's from the StorageOS ISO install as you want to test so long as it is an odd number.
+   >**&#x270F; Note**: You may configure 3, 5 or 7 nodes from the StorageOS ISO install as desired.
+More nodes are possible with manual configuration, but there must always be an odd number of nodes or Consul will not operate correctly.
    >
    >**&#x270F; Note**: You can also create an ESX template to simplify the install if you wish.